How to Avoid K-POP Photocard Scams on Twitter (Based on Real Scam Cases)

 - Allthatsales

-- 2 min read
+- 3 min read

-Buying K-POP photocards on Twitter (X) can be exciting—but it is also one of the most common places where international fans get scammed.
+Buying K-POP photocards on Twitter (X) can be exciting.
+However, it is also one of the most common places where international fans get scammed.
 Based on repeated scam cases observed while working as a Korean proxy agent, this guide explains how scams happen, when scammers are most active, and how to protect yourself.

 If you understand the patterns, you can avoid most scams entirely.